vuejs-templates/webpack/README.md

   - Edit [`output.publicPath`](https://github.com/vuejs-templates/webpack/blob/master/template/build/webpack.base.conf.js#L11) to be the URL path where your backend framework serves static assets, e.g. `/public/`.

-  - After the build, copy the contents of `dist/index.html` into the appropriate server-side template, and copy everything in `dist/static` to the public/static directory of your backend framework.
+  - After running `npm run build`, copy the contents of `dist/index.html` into the appropriate server-side template, and copy everything in `dist/static` to the public/static directory of your backend framework.
 You can automate this by adding custom scripts in `build/build.js`.

 - #### How do I run unit tests in more browsers?